IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Example: In HTTP, denial or restriction of access can be made apparent by the use of status code 451, which allows server operators to operate with greater transparency in circumstances where issues of law or public policy affect their operation {{RFC7725}}.

 If a protocol potentially enables censorship, protocol designers should strive towards creating error codes that capture different scenarios (blocked due to administrative policy, unavailable because of legal requirements, etc.) to minimize ambiguity for end-users.

-In the development of the IPv6 protocol, it was discussed to embed a Media Access Control (MAC) address into unique IP addresses.
-This would make it possible for eavesdroppers and other information collectors to identify when different addresses used in different transactions actually correspond to the same node.
-This is why standardization efforts like Privacy Extensions for Stateless Address Autoconfiguration in IPv6 {{RFC4941}} and MAC address randomization {{draft-zuniga-mac-address-randomization}} have been pursued.

 Impacts: